kaplanark/perfex_crm_clone/README.md

 # Perfex Crm Vue.js Clone

-This is a clone of Perfex CRM using Vue.js and Laravel.
+This is a clone of Perfex CRM using Vue.js.

 ## Screenshots